Tourist Police (Bangladesh)

 Tourist Police (ট্যুরিস্ট পুলিশ) is a special branch of the Bangladesh Police, responsible for investigating crimes against tourists and providing security in tourist areas.
-Additional IG Habibur Rahman is the chief of Tourist Police.
+Additional IG Md.
+Mainul Hasan, PPM, NDC is the chief of Tourist Police.

 History

-The unit was formed by the Government of Bangladesh, led by Prime Minister Sheikh Hasina.
-It was established in 2009, and has two divisions based in Chittagong and Dhaka.
+The unit was formed by the government of Bangladesh, led by Prime Minister Sheikh Hasina.
+It was established in 2013.
 In February 2017, the unit launched a smart phone app, Hello Tourist, that contains relevant information for tourists in Bangladesh.

+Units

+Tourist Police has three administrative region.
+An Additional DIG of Bangladesh police is appointed as in-charge of a region.
+They are: